 The Faculty administers academic appeals of prior rulings, normally from the examinations committee, by appointing an Appeals Committee for each specific case.
 Each committee will consist of two of the three faculty representatives from a range of disciplines covered by the Faculty's undergraduate programs as well as one KPEUA representative or designate.
+None of the members shall have any prior involvement with the case(s) to be heard.
 The chair of each appeals committee will be one of the two faculty members and will be entitled to vote.